mpthacker/Streamflow_Modeling/README.md

 List of models or aspects of the project intended for future work.
 Not necessarily ordered

 ## DataManipDFL.rmd
-Read in data for stream gages, calculate and extract relevant variables, export to files in data folder
+Read in data for stream gages, calculate and extract relevant variables, export to files in data folder.
+Discusses choice of variables calculated

 ## DataManipPRCP.rmd
-Read in data for weather stations, calculate and extract relevant variables, export files to data folder
+Read in data for weather stations, calculate and extract relevant variables, export files to data folder.
+Discussed choice of variables calculated

 ## NormMeanMod.rmd
 Fit models with unbounded normal data model.
 Including simple mean/var and both time and gage based random affects.
 Discusses the theoretical issues with this approach and lack of support from the data